ICHEC/qpcc/README.md

  1. Open your QPCC drive from under the `Shared drives` in your new Google account.
  2. To attend a Module, open its corresponding Jupyter notebook.
 This will open a Colab notebook tab in your browser.
 Colab is Google's online platform for working with Jupyter notebooks.
  3. In the notebook, you will see a collection of `cells` (blocks of code).
 You can run each cell by placing the curson within the cell and pressing Shift+Enter.
 It is important that you run the cells in the order presented (first to last).
- 4. To prepare for attending the Lecture, Tutorials and Exercises within the notebook, start by running the first two cells (`Mount your google drive` and `Install the required Python packages`).
+ 4. To prepare for attending the Lecture, Tutorials and Exercises within a notebook, start by running the first two cells (`Mount your google drive` and `Install the required Python packages`).
 If you get an error or warning from either of these cells, run them again.
 <p align="center">
  <img src="assets/QPCC_Mount.png" width="700">
 </p>